 Trocaire College was founded in 1958 in the City of Buffalo by the Sisters of Mercy as Sancta Maria College, offering higher educational opportunities to women of the order.
-The College gained distinction early on in the field of nursing and Health Science education.
-In 1967, the college's name was officially changed to Trocaire, Gaelic for mercy, to honor the heritage of the founding sisters.
+The College gained distinction early in the field of nursing and health science education.
+In 1967, the College's name was officially changed to Trocaire, Gaelic for mercy, to honor the heritage of the founding sisters.
 Trocaire granted admission to lay female students in 1965 and male students in 1972.

-The college has evolved extensively over the past 50 years as it has arrived at its current structure.
-It confers a number of Associate and Bachelor degrees with an emphasis on the health care professions.
-In 2008 the college expanded its offerings with The Russell J. Salvatore School of Hospitality and Business and an extension site in Williamsville, NY, and later in 2012, with a Massage Therapy Program.
+The College has evolved extensively over the past 50 years as it has arrived at its current structure.
+It confers several associate and bachelor degrees with an emphasis on the health care professions.
+In 2008, the College expanded its offerings with the Russell J. Salvatore School of Hospitality and Business with an extension site in Williamsville, NY, and later in 2012, with a Massage Therapy Program.

-The Trocaire College of today is a vibrant, multi-dimensional coeducational Catholic college that continues to operate in the spirit of the Sisters of Mercy.
-Trocaire is an active member of the Conference for Mercy Higher Education (CMHE).
+The Trocaire College of today is a vibrant, multi-dimensional, co-educational Catholic college that continues to operate in the spirit of the Sisters of Mercy.
+Trocaire is an active member of the Conference for Mercy Higher Education.

 Trocaire College changes the trajectory of the lives of its students, helping students of promise recognize their own talents and maintain their own motivation while providing them the means by which to grow intellectually and emotionally.
-Buffalo employers seek graduates of Trocaire across the service industries for their exceptional character, skill and dedication.
+Buffalo employers seek graduates of Trocaire across the service industries for their exceptional character, skill, and dedication.
 Alumni of Trocaire College can be counted upon to work collaboratively to excel in their professions.